techno-tim/techno-tim.github.io/longhorn-install/README.md

 ```

-The applying that toleration to Lonhorn in settings
+Then applying that toleration to Lonhorn in settings

 `StorageOnly=true:NoExecute;CriticalAddonsOnly=true:NoExecute`

-This ensures that the storage nodes wonn't take on any general workloads and still allow Lonhorn to use these ase storage.
+This ensures that the storage nodes won't take on any general workloads and still allow Lonhorn to use these as storage.